juliomiy/faviosmom_wp/wordpress/wp-content/plugins/wp-mail-bank/readme.txt

 2. Go to Plugins Add > New > Upload.
 3. Click "Choose file" ("Browse") and select the downloaded zip file.

-*For Mac Users*
+* **For Mac Users**
-*Go to your Downloads folder and locate the folder with the plugin.
-Right-click on the folder and select Compress.
-Now you have a newly created .zip file which can be installed as described here.*
+Go to your **Downloads folder** and locate the folder with the plugin.
+Right-click on the folder and select **Compress**.
+Now you have a newly created .zip file which can be installed as described here.

 1. Click "Install Now" button.
 2. Click "Activate Plugin" button for activating the plugin.